EU regulator backs J&J shot, finds possible link to clots

 (Reuters) -Europe’s drug regulator has found a possible link between Johnson & Johnson’s COVID-19 vaccine and rare blood clotting issues in adults who received doses in the United States, but backed its overall benefits against any risks.

-The European Medicines Agency (EMA) said on Tuesday its safety committee had concluded that a warning about unusual blood clots with low platelets must be added to the vaccine’s labels, just as it has also required of rival vaccine maker AstraZeneca.
+The European Medicines Agency (EMA) said on Tuesday its safety committee had concluded that a warning about unusual blood clots with low platelets must be added to the vaccine’s labels, just as has also been required of rival shot maker AstraZeneca.

+The questions over the J&J shot have dealt a further blow to the EU’s vaccination programme, which has lagged rollouts in Britain and the United States due to supply delays as well as safety concerns.
+Rising infections caused by more infectious variants have forced France and others to reimpose lockdowns.

-The review of the cases prompted a pause in the rollout of the vaccine in Europe and the United States last week, the latest blow to efforts to tackle the pandemic, which has killed more than 3.1 million and infected 142.1 million worldwide.
+The review of a handful of cases prompted a pause in the rollout of the J&J vaccine in Europe and the United States last week, the latest setback to efforts to tackle the pandemic, which has killed more than 3.1 million and infected 142.1 million worldwide.

-While the regulator said it considers the vaccine safe, it was up to the EU member states to decide how to use it, taking a similar stance to that with AstraZeneca.
+While the regulator said it considers the vaccine safe, it was up to the European Union’s member states to decide how to use it, taking a similar stance to that with AstraZeneca.

 “I have to stress again (the cases) are very rare and in the vast majority of cases these vaccines are going to prevent death and hospitalisation from COVID-19,” EMA executive Director Emer Cooke said in a briefing.